Student Handbook for Master of Science Degree in Biomedical Engineering

 1. Educational Background

 Graduates of accredited colleges or universities that have earned a bachelor's degree in various engineering, physical science or life science disciplines, or equivalent are eligible for admission to the MS degree program in BME.
 To qualify for admission, applicants must have, as a minimum, a "B" average (GPA of 3.0 out 4.0) in their total post-secondary school education.
-Students admitted into the MS degree program who do not have an engineering degree must complete prerequisite engineering coursework.
-Additional information on prerequisite coursework can be found in section V-2, Coursework, Pre-requisite Coursework.
+Students admitted into the MS degree program who do not have an engineering degree must complete pre-requisite engineering coursework (see section d.ii).

 2. Application for Admission

-All applicants, regardless of status sought, must submit the following documents to the MU Graduate School
+All applicants, regardless of status sought, must submit the following documents with the Marquette University (MU) Graduate School

 Priority deadlines for completed applications for fall and spring admission are June 1st and December 15th, respectively.
 Normally, no application is considered for admission until it is complete.
 The required documents are: